 Requirements: 1) Facilitators must have first-hand experience with mood disorders, must respect and like people, have empathy and hold meetings with regularity.

-2) Volunteers must work with the trainer to find a location for the support group meeting and commit to continue facilitating the new group for a few months until group members can produce a facilitator of their own.
+2) Volunteers must work with the trainer to find a location for the support group meeting and commit to continue facilitating the new group for at least a few months until group members can produce a facilitator of their own.

 An experienced DBSA peer facilitator gives the training which includes official DBSA materials, DVD and discussion.
 Ongoing guidance and support from the DBSA trainer/facilitator and DBSA staff will continue following the training session.